Q: What's the best way to reach you?

 Call or text 988 to connect with a trained crisis counselor at the 24/7 Suicide and Crisis Lifeline.
 You can also access their chat here.

-Once you have used one of the above options, you may leave me a voicemail to update me.
+If you are an existing client, once you have used one of the above options, you may leave me a voicemail or send a message through your client portal to update me.
 For confidentiality reasons, please do not use email.
 While I cannot guarantee a reply within 24-hours, I will reach out to you as soon as I am aware of your situation so we may discuss next steps for your stabilization.